csvalpha/amber-api/README.md

     bundle exec rubocop

+## Migrations

+When migrations are executed on master and everthing worked the can be archived with the following command.

+    bundle exec rails db:migrate:archive

 ## GitHub Actions (automated testing)
 GitHub Actions is a CI/CD service which automatically tests the application after a commit has been pushed.
 GitHub Actions will run RuboCop and RSpec (see `.github/workflows/continuous-integration.yml`) and will fail if one of these fails.